MEMORIAL DAY SALE

 • Bonuses

-• Complaints about pay
+• Addressing complaints about pay

 Ultimately, however, these two departments take different approaches and serve different functions when it comes to these and other issues.
 Let’s break it down.